cisco-open/otel-py/README.md

 #### Configure custom trace exporter

 Cisco OpenTelemetry Distribution supports the configuration of multiple custom exporters.
 Note that you will need to handle your exporter authorization.
-Example for create OtlpGrpc Span exporter to local OpenTelemetry collector:
+Example for creating OtlpGrpc Span exporter to local OpenTelemetry collector:

 ```python
 from cisco_telescope import tracing, options